Traditional German Chicken Fricassee Recipe – Oma's Hühnerfrikassee

 Ingredients:

-- 8 ounce (227 g) fresh white or cremini mushrooms, sliced
+• 8 ounce (227 grams) fresh white or cremini mushrooms, sliced

 Instructions:

-- In a large saucepan or dutch oven, heat oil and 1 tablespoon butter over medium heat.
-Add mushrooms and sauté for several minutes until golden brown.
-Remove mushrooms with a slotted spoon and set aside.
+1. In a large saucepan, heat the oil and 1 tablespoon (14 grams) of butter over medium heat.
+Add the mushrooms and sauté for several minutes until they’re golden brown.
+Remove the mushrooms with a slotted spoon and set aside.

-- Add peas (if using) and simmer for 2 to 3 minutes.
-Add cream.
-Season.
-Sprinkle with parsley to garnish.
+5. Add the peas and simmer for 2 to 3 minutes.
+Add the cream, salt, and pepper, and stir.

 Notes/Hints:

-- If you prefer a creamy white wine sauce, replace ½ cup chicken broth with ½ cup dry white wine such as Sauvignon Blanc, Riesling, or Pinot Grigio.
+• If you prefer a creamy white wine sauce, replace ½ cup (120 milliliters) of the chicken broth with ½ cup (120 milliliters) dry white wine such as Sauvignon Blanc, Riesling, or Pinot Grigio.

 * * * * *